Counting and Tracking Your Savings: Financial Literacy Lesson Plan (Grades K–2)

 “It grows when we add more.”

-“Because we counted and tracked it.”
+“We know it’s growing because we counted and tracked it.”

 “When children track savings, they build awareness and a sense of ownership.”